cehrig/cloudflared-terraform-aws-ecs-ec2-ecr/Readme.md

 After Terraform did it's job, you will see a running ECS cluster with 1 node and 1 running task
 ![ecs](img/ecs.png)

-The task definition will describe environment variables for your hostname on Cloudflare, your Origin hostname.
+The task definition will describe environment variables for your hostname on Cloudflare and the hostname of your Origin.
 It will also indicate that ECS loaded cert.pem from AWS Secrets Manager
 ![ecs](img/task-definition.png)